eclipse-sumo/sumo/docs/web/docs/TraCI/Traffic_Lights_Value_Retrieval.md

 Asks for the value of a certain variable of the named traffic light.
 The value returned is the state of the asked variable/value within the last simulation step.
-The following variable values can be retrieved, the type of the return value is also shown in the table.
+The following variable values can be retrieved and subscribed to.
+The type of the return
+value is also shown in the table.
+It is not possible to subscribe to swap constraints which is technically more of a change function and just implemented as a retrieval function because it needs a return value.

 **Overview Retrievable Traffic Lights Variables**